 Alternatively, you can just spot treat pimples with benzoyl peroxide.

-Hydrate skin by applying a non-comedogenic moisturizer such as my Daily Face Cream for Oily to Normal complexions.
+Hydrate skin by applying a non-comedogenic moisturizer such as my Daily Face Cream for All Skin Types.

-This aloe vera based formula fortified with glycerin, squalane and antioxidants is the ideal dermatologist-recommended moisturizer for adult female acne.
+This light textured cream formula is fortified with glycerin, ceramides, squalane and antioxidants, making it the ideal dermatologist-recommended moisturizer for adult female acne.

 If you don’t have sensitive skin, the hydrating cream in my Glycolic Acid Anti-Wrinkle Face Cream could multi-task to Correct and Hydrate; it provides 15 or 20% glycolic acid for more age-fighting benefits in a moisturizing base.
 (Sensitive complexions may not tolerate this level of glycolic acid.)

 Protect skin from UV damage using only the best SPF 30+ broad-spectrum zinc oxide sunscreen.
 I rely on my Sheer Strength Pure Physical Sunscreens and alternate between my Matte Tinted, Invisible and Spray depending on my activities.
 I refresh my sun protection with my SPF Refresh Powder to ensure that UV rays never start the premature skin aging cascade on my skin.

 What is the best makeup for adult female acne and to help fight skin aging?

 I always prefer mineral makeup for its added UV and visible light protection, and the brilliant hypoallergenic nature of pure mineral powders.
 A good mineral makeup should be made without fluff or fillers.
 The mineral powders can help block visible light that can also contribute to skin pigment problems.
 Powders can also fight oily shine thought out the day.